 Option Description System Memory Size Specifies the memory size in the system.
-System Memory Type Specifies the type of memory installed in the system.
+System Memory Type Specifies the type of memory that is installed in the system.
 System Memory Speed Specifies the system memory speed.
 System Memory Voltage Specifies the system memory voltage.
 Video Memory Specifies the amount of video memory.
 System Memory Testing Specifies whether the system memory tests are run during system boot.
 Options are Enabled and Disabled .
 This option is set to Disabled by default.
-Memory Operating Mode Specifies the memory operating mode.
-The options available are Optimizer Mode, Single Rank Spare Mode, Multi Rank Spare Mode, Mirror Mode, and Dell Fault Resilient Mode.
-This option is set to Optimizer Mode by default. i NOTE: The Memory Operating Mode option can have different default and available options based on the memory configuration of your system. i NOTE: The Dell Fault Resilient Mode option establishes an area of memory that is fault resilient.
-This mode can be used by an operating system that supports the feature to load critical applications or enables the operating system kernel to maximize system availability.
+Memory Operating Mode Multi Rank Spare Mode, Mirror Mode, and Dell Fault Resilient Mode.
+This option is set to Optimizer Mode by default. (i) NOTE: The Memory Operating Mode option can have different default and available options based on the memory configuration of your system. (i) NOTE: The Dell Fault Resilient Mode option establishes an area of memory that is fault resilient.
+This mode can be used by an operating system that supports the feature to load critical applications or enables the operating system kernel to maximize system availability. (i) NOTE: Only Optimizer Mode should be selected when Intel DC Optane Persistent Memory is installed.

-Current State of Memory Operating Mode Specifies the current state of the memory operating mode.

-Option Description Node Interleaving Specifies if Non-Uniform Memory Architecture (NUMA) is supported.
+Option Description Current State of Memory Operating Mode Specifies the current state of the memory operating mode.
+Node Interleaving Specifies if Non-Uniform Memory Architecture (NUMA) is supported.
 If this field is set to Enabled , memory interleaving is supported if a symmetric memory configuration is installed.
 If this field is set to Disabled , the system supports NUMA (asymmetric) memory configurations.
 This option is set to Disabled by default.
 ADDDC Setting Enables or disables ADDDC Setting feature.
 When Adaptive Double DRAM Device Correction (ADDDC) is enabled, failing DRAM's are dynamically mapped out.
 When set to Enabled it can have some impact to system performance under certain workloads.
 This feature is applicable for x4 DIMMs only.
 This option is set to Enabled by default.
+Native tRFC Timing for 16Gb DIMMs Enables 16 Gb density DIMMs to operate at their programmed Row Refresh Cycle Time (tRFC).
+Enabling this feature may improve system performance for some configurations.
+However, enabling this feature has no effect on configurations with 16 Gb 3DS/TSV DIMMs.
+This option is set to Disabled by default.
 Opportunistic Self-Refresh Enables or disables opportunistic self-refresh feature.
 This option is set to Disabled by default.
 Persistent Memory This field controls Persistent Memory on the system.
 This option is only available if the persistent memory module is installed in the system.